hotp

 Context

-Valid inside authentication blocks.
+Valid inside @execute blocks.
 Can be combined with other authentication methods like pap for two-factor authentication.

 Basic Syntax